 c.
 All the people of my town know that you are a virtuous woman: Boaz was also attracted to Ruth because of her character.
 We don’t really know how Ruth looked, but we do know that she was a woman of godly character.

 i.
 Literally, Boaz called Ruth a hah-yil woman.
 The basic meaning behind this Hebrew word is “strength; moral strength, good quality, integrity, virtue.”
 This same word is used in a term for heroes in the Bible: A mighty man of valor.
-Just a courage and strength make a man a hero, so Ruth’s courage and strength, shown in her virtue - make her a hero, on the Proverbs 31 kind of definition of a woman of virtue.
+Just as courage and strength make a man a hero, so Ruth’s courage and strength, shown in her virtue – make her a hero, in the Proverbs 31 kind of definition of a woman of virtue.

 4. (12-13) A potential problem: A nearer kinsman.

 “Now it is true that I am a close relative; however, there is a relative closer than I. Stay this night, and in the morning it shall be that if he will perform the duty of a close relative for you; good; let him do it.
-But if he does not want to perform the duty for you, then I will perform the duty for you, as the Lord lives!
+But if he does not want to perform the duty for you, then I will perform the duty for you, as the LORD lives!
 Lie down until morning.”

 a.
 There is a relative closer than I: Apparently, though Boaz was a recognized goel towards Ruth, there was another goel closer in relation to her deceased father-in-law Elimelech.
 So, Boaz could not exercise his right as kinsman-redeemer unless this closer kinsman-redeemer relinquished his rights towards Ruth.

 b.
 If he does not want to perform the duty for you, then I will perform the duty for you: Wonderfully, Boaz wasn’t willing to cut corners.
 He would do God’s will God’s way.
-He knew that if it was really of the Lord, then it could be done orderly and in a proper way.
+He knew that if it was really of the LORD, then it could be done orderly and in a proper way.